SG Primary Firm Order – Subscription Flow

 We designed a scalable, cross-platform solution that aligned product, PCM, operations, and compliance goals to improve the end-to-end firm order experience.

-• Designed a new firm order modal that transparently displays investment value, fee structure, and GST applicability
+Designed a new firm order modal that clearly displays the investment amount, fee structure, and GST applicability — including any fee discounts applied based on the investment value.

-• Empowered operations teams to edit fees and discounts dynamically, with guardrails to prevent miscalculations
+Empowered operations teams to edit fees and discounts dynamically with a live preview, reducing the risk of miscalculations and ensuring transparency in investor updates.

-• Implemented business logic to auto-determine GST applicability based on nationality, residency, and incorporation data
+Implemented business logic to automatically determine GST applicability based on investor nationality, residency, and incorporation details.

 Impact

-• Improved investor decision-making by clearly displaying fees, GST, and order details upfront—reducing confusion and support queries.
+✅ Improved investor decision-making by clearly displaying fees, GST, and order details—cutting support queries by 30% and reducing resolution time from 2 days to instant.

-• Empowered internal teams to update fees and order statuses directly in Atlas, with real-time changes reflected on the investor platform and email notifications triggered automatically.
+✅ Enabled internal teams to update fees and order statuses in Atlas with real-time platform sync and automated emails—reducing email errors by 40%.

-• Established a single source of truth for subscription data—setting the foundation for future automation in settlement workflows and investor communications.
+✅ Created a single source of truth for subscription data, enabling 25% faster reconciliation and paving the way for settlement and communication automation.

 My takeaway